 If you see, hear or know of someone who is being cruel or carrying out cruel acts on ANY animal, please report them right away.
 You can do so anonymously, if desired.
-Be prepared to provide the address/location of where the animal is or the violation is occurring and details about the cruelty or neglect.
+Be prepared to provide the address/location of where the animal is located or where the violation is occurring and details about the cruelty or neglect.

 In the event of a serious emergency, dial 911.

 Animal Control Officers will investigate complaints observed in the City of Los Angeles.
 If the suspected mistreatment is observed to occur outside our jurisdiction, we may refer your complaint to one of several animal care and control agencies in that area.

 The California Penal Code defines animal cruelty as the malicious or intentional maiming, mutilation, torture or wounding of a living animal.
 Any person who overworks, tortures, torments, deprives of necessary food, drink or shelter, cruelly beats, mutilates or cruelly kills an animal is guilty of a misdemeanor or felony.
 Any person who possesses or trains a dog with the intent to engage the animal in exhibition fighting, as well as any person who is knowingly present as a spectator at an exhibition of fighting of dogs, is guilty of a misdemeanor.
 In addition, any person who willfully abandons any animal is guilty of a misdemeanor.

 Chained Dog Laws: Related information from LA Animal Services.

 Society for the Prevention of Cruelty to Animals in Los Angeles (spcaLA): Serving Southern California since 1877; news, programs and services, FAQs, resources, etc.